hphelion/documentation/commercial/GA1/commerical.services-overview.md

 - [Other Services](#Other)
 - [More information](#info)

-In addition to the APIs, you can interact with the most services through a graphic user interface (dashboard or console) and a command line interface (CLI).
+In addition to the APIs, you can interact with the most services through a graphic user interface (dashboard or console) or a command line interface (CLI).

 ##Service User Accounts {#service}
 The HP Helion OpenStack installation process creates a **service** **user** account for each installed service.
 Service user accounts require elevated privileges to validate end user tokens.
 It is therefore strongly recommended that you do ***not*** add these service user accounts to any project because this could allow project users to access services they should not have permission to access.